BeardScript/RogueEngine/docs/src/index.md

 On OSX installation should be as simple as any other.
 Open the installer and drag the Rogue Engine icon into the Applications folder as instructed.

 On Windows and Linux, open the installer and follow the instructions.
+In the case of Windows it may say the app is unrecognized, that's totally normal since the app is not signed.
+Just hit Run Anyway.

 You should be able to open Rogue Engine now.
 Follow me to the next article where I'll show you how to create your first project.